Langlands-Rapoport Conjecture Over Function Fields: Introduction

 Let $C$ be a smooth projective, geometrically irreducible curve over a finite field $\BF_q$ with $q$ elements, and let $Q=\BF_q(C)$ be its function field.
 Fix an $n$-tuple $\ul\nu=(\nu_1,\ldots,\nu_n)$ of pairwise different closed points $\nu_i\in C$.
 In the situation of Shimura varieties, $\BZ$ and $p$ are the analogue of our $C$ and $\ul\nu$.
-Consider a \emph{parahoric} (\emph{Bruhat-Tits}) \emph{group scheme} $\CG$ over $C$ in the sense of \cite[D\'efinition 5.2.6]{B-T} and \cite{H-R}.
-According to the analogy between function fields and number fields, the moduli stacks of global $\CG$-shtukas appear as the function field counterparts of (the canonical integral model for) Shimura varieties.
-In analogy with the theory of Shimura varieties, we introduce $\nabla\scrH$-data.
+Consider a \emph{parahoric} (\emph{Bruhat-Tits}) \emph{group scheme} $\FG$ over $C$ in the sense of \cite[D\'efinition 5.2.6]{B-T} and \cite{H-R1}.
+According to the analogy between function fields and number fields, the moduli stacks of global $\FG$-shtukas appear as the function field counterparts of (the canonical integral model for) Shimura varieties. \\